Skip to content

 if self.config.preprocessor is not None:

-self.preprocessor = self.config.preprocessor(instance.graph)
+self.preprocessor = self.config.preprocessor(config, instance.graph)

 self.postprocessor: BasePostprocessor | None = None